Code-Institute-Submissions/wildlife-quiz-game/README.md

 ## UX Design

-Details of the UX design is available in the 'PP project design' folder.
+Details of the UX design are available in the 'Documentation' folder in the 'Design' subfolder.
 This document outlines how I approached the design of this site.

-## Game Logic Design

-Details of the game logic design is available in the 'Game Logic' folder.
-This document outlines how I approached the design of the Game Logic.

 ## Features